Sp0k/GSLib/Source_Code/Utilities/README.md

 - File Deletion: Delete a file from a path to the file
 - File Reading: Read a file from a path to the file
 - File Writing: Write content to a file using a String from your code
-- Erase Content: Completely wipe the content of a file.
+- Erase Content: Completely wipe the content of a file

-I would like to add a method to delete specific code from a file, a method to move files to another location and a method to rename files in the future.
+- File Renaming: Rename a file
+- File moving: Move a file

 ### Usage